40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: American Bus Association Foundation

 Requirements: Must be enrolled at an accredited university, declared a major or course of study related to the travel and tourism industry, demonstrate diversity, and submit a 500-word essay discussing how you will help advance the future of the industry.
-Please visit the scholarship website for more information.

 The ABA Foundation awards traditionally underrepresented groups to help promote inclusion in management and operation ranks of the transportation, travel, and tourism industry.